When is rent due?

 If your phone number changes, notify us as soon as possible.
 We need to be able to contact you.
 If you fail to respond to communication from us within 48 hours, you are in breach of contract.

 What if my guests cause damage to the house?

 As tenant, you are responsible for the conduct of all your guests.
 This includes making sure they follow the “no pets” rule and the “no smoking” rule.
+Any plumbing related issues caused by guests are also your responsibility.
 If your guests cause damage, you are responsible to pay for it.